2019/20 Woodford Folk Festival

 Information for Food and/or Beverage Stalls

-This information pack details the information required for applying to run a Food and/or Beverage Stall at the 2018/19 Woodford Folk Festival (WFF).
+We welcome you to look through this package detailing the information required for applying to run a Food and/or Beverage Stall at the 2019/20 Woodford Folk Festival (WFF).

 This document includes the following information: